rtavenar/hdr/content/parts/02/shapelets_cnn.md

 information.
 Several options could be considered to add such kind of information.
 First, the global pooling step could be turned into local pooling to keep track of local shapelet distances.
-In {% cite TODO %}}, we rather focused on augmenting the feature representation with shapelet match localization features.
+In {% cite guilleme:hal-02513295 %}, we rather focused on augmenting the feature representation with shapelet match localization features.

 Relying on a set of random shapelets (shapelets that are extracted uniformly at